Naegleria fowleri: Preventing human infection

 A large proportion of reported cases of infection had a history of freshwater exposure, 58% from swimming or diving, 16% from bathing, 10% from water sports such as jet skiing, water skiing, and wakeboarding, and 9% from nasal irrigation.
 Methods of infection prevention, therefore, focus on precautions to be taken around water to prevent water from entering the nose, particularly during warmer weather.
 Wearing a nose clip when swimming may help prevent contaminated water from travelling up the nasal cavity.
 Keeping the head above water and not jumping or diving into warm freshwater may also prevent contaminated water from going up the nose.
 Swimmers should also avoid digging or stirring up sediment at the bottom of lakes, ponds, and rivers, as this is where amoebae are most likely to live.

-When irrigating sinuses or taking part in ritual cleansing of the nasal cavity, it is advised to use boiled or distilled water.
+When irrigating sinuses or taking part in ritual cleansing of the nasal cavity, it is advised to use distilled water or tap water that has been boiled and then cooled.

-Presence of Naegleria fowleri in the United States

-Over 40% of all known cases of primary amoebic meningoencephalitis occur in the United States.